FSZ1X2/EscapeFromCatPaws/README.md

       - we use this to save the global values like screen resolutions and current context.
     - PlayGame.java:
       - we use this activity to generate the GUIs for game entrance scene.
-      - users can also also generate color for their ball randomly in this scene by click the ball image.
+      - users can also also generate color for their ball randomly in this scene by click the ball image(A context awareness feature).
       - users can start game by click the go button.
     - GameScene.java:
       - this activity is used to connect the gameplay scene and the game entrance scene.